-Now that half the year is gone, it really is high time I get around to summarising everything I’ve been reading.
+Now that half the year is gone, it really is high time I got around to summarising everything I’ve been reading.
 I set myself the goal of fifty books this year, and I’m very pleased (not to mention surprised) that I’m well ahead of target with thirty-seven already down (74% of target, 13 books ahead of schedule).

-Anyway, here’s a breakdown of those thirty-seven books:
+Here is a breakdown of those thirty-seven books:

 Through a Hedge Backwards by Rene Greig, Reflections from the Enler by Alex Dempster, The Orchard by Isobel Gamble, The World’s Wife and Feminine Gospels by Carol Ann Duffy, Famous American Poems edited by Gene Baro, The Goose Tree by Moyra Donaldson, Undying by Michel Faber, Crow by Ted Hughes, and Stranger Baby by Emily Berry.